1800546/email_parser/README.md

 The datafile must be copied into the working directory and renamed to "input.ost" or "input.pst".
 Below are some ways you can obtain a datafile.

-You can use your own outlook datafiles (ost or pst) which are found in the following directory:
+You can use your own outlook datafiles (ost or pst) which are found in the following folder:

 C:\Users\ **your_user_name** \AppData\Local\Microsoft\Outlook\ **your_email@domain.com** .xst